CloudLabsAI-Azure/M365-Copilot/labguide/lab3.1.md

-# Preparing for M365 Copilot Deployment
+# Exercise 3: Preparing for M365 Copilot Deployment

-## Organizing SharePoint Teams and Files
+## Task 1: Organizing SharePoint Teams and Files

 Facilitate the creation of a robust and collaborative workspace on SharePoint for a team project.
 This step-by-step guide aims to empower users to organize a SharePoint site, establish a structured document library for monthly reports, and foster seamless collaboration among team members.